Keystone Exam Overview

 How is a student’s score determined and recorded?

-The student’s best overall score is determined by calculating the highest overall module score from any exam (each comprehensive Keystone Exam consists of two modules).
-Each student’s best overall score will be banked until their 11th grade year, where it will be reported for the School Performance Profile, school, state and county wide accountability data.
+The student’s best overall score is determined by calculating the highest overall module score from any exam (each Keystone Exam consists of two modules).
+Each student’s best overall score will be banked until their 11th grade year, where it will be reported for the Pennsylvania Future Ready Index, school, state and county wide accountability data.

 Are the Keystone Exams a graduation requirement for my student?